How to allocate job resources

 -n <number of cores>; and specify the number of cores/processors the job requires.
 For example:

 The job "my job" submits as a parallel job.
 The job is started when four cores are available.

-/work/scratch/no-mpiio (size 250TB) is the largest temporary area.
-It is on a new flash-based storage which should have a significant performance benefits particularly for operations involving many small files.
+/work/scratch-nopw (size 90TB) is on new flash-based storage which should have significant performance benefits particularly for operations involving many small files.
 Please create a subdirectory:

 Note: However, you should configure your software to use

-/work/scratch ONLY if you think you need shared file writes with MPI-IO.
+/work/scratch-pw ONLY if you think you need a shared file writes with MPI-IO.